Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 `[4] Standard Edition Price $` — The price of the base game at the release.
 We choose it balancing our greed and the price of beacon games on their release.

 `[5] Delux Edition Price $` — The price of the deluxe version of the game.
 For players who want to spend a little more money on the game.
-We choose it a little bit higher than the price of the base game.
+We choose it a bit higher than the base game's price.

 `[6] Game Purchases / Month` — The expected number of organic purchases per month.
 From the echoes of marketing, community building, and other activities.

-/// warning | Warning!
+/// warning | No work — no profit
-If you have done nothing in marketing and community building before the releases, then you will have 0 here.
+If you did nothing in marketing and community building before the releases, you will have 0 here.
 ///

 `[7] Game Purchases Boost `— The number of game purchases we expect from our marketing efforts.
-This parameter is not calculated, but set. **The reasons for choosing this approach and its alternatives will be discussed a little later** when we get to the marketing spending calculations.
+This parameter is not calculated but set. **The reasons for choosing this approach and its alternatives will be discussed later** when we get to the marketing spending calculations.

 /// attention | These numbers will easily eat half of your budget, if not more The more purchases, the more profit, but the bigger the marketing costs.
-Marketing costs go before profit, so they increase the amount of money you ask from investors, thus reducing your share in the result.
+Marketing costs go before profit, increasing the amount of money you ask from investors, thus reducing your share in the result.
 ///

 While deciding on this number, consider:

 - How much money you can get from the investors.
-- How many players in the chosen genre on the chosen platform.
-In my opinion, even 10% of the target audience is a successful success, aim at 1% or less.
+- How many players are in the chosen genre on the chosen platform.
+In my opinion, even 10% of the target audience is a booming success, aim at 1% or less.

 Also note that your marketing will be tied to specific events.
-That is, you will pour a lot of money into a specific month, and then maintain some minimal activity to pick up the tail.
+You will pour a lot of money into a particular month and then maintain some minimal activity to pick up the tail.

 `[8] Game Purchases Boost Tail` — Players who will purchase the game as a tail/echo of your marketing activities.
 Calculated as `1/3` of the effectiveness of marketing in the previous month.
 I took `1/3` by eye from SteamSpy charts (how quickly the audience growth rate decreases).